 Scientific statement

-2013-2018
+2013-2018 (PhD)

 My PhD project led me to investigate on the ultrastructure of nanoscopic membrane-lined channels called plasmodesmata, which are embedded in the cell walls between plant cells, allowing them to communicate with each other.
 They establish a very special kind of communication, proper to the plant kingdom, called symplastic communication, by establishing a cytosolic and membrane continuum of the plasma membrane (PM) and the endoplasmic reticulum (ER) between the cells.
 While they are central to plants and actively studied, the relation between ultrastructure and function is not fully understood.
 When I started my PhD, no information was available on the 3-dimensional organization of these pores and the dynamics of their membranes.

-2018-2022
+2018-2022 (Postdoc)

 The study of the arrangement of the cellulose fibers and their synthesis by the Cellulose Synthase Complexes in the plant cell wall by ECT

 Because plant tissues are notoriously thick, cryo-EM requires thinning technics.
 Cryo-ET is only compatible with samples less than a micron thick at the most.
 Anything above requires thinning.
-The white onion (Allium cepa) abaxial epidermal cell wall peels biological system was chosen for its thickness (~10um) compatible with plunge freezing and FIB milling.
-It is also a biological model for the study of mechanical and structural properties of the plant cell wall.
-I generated ~100-200nm thick lamellae by FIB milling, then transferred in the cryo-transmission electron microscope (cryo-TEM).
+For this aspect of my work, the white onion (Allium cepa) abaxial epidermal cell wall peels biological system was chosen.
+It is a common tissue used for the study of mechanical and structural properties of the plant cell wall.
+Its thickness, around 8 microns is compatible with plunge-freezing and cryo-FIB milling.
+The latter allows the generation of ~100-200 nm thick lamellae, which are then transferred in the cryo-transmission electron microscope.
 I then had access to the whole depth of the cell wall.
-Such process allowed the high-resolution imaging, in near-native conditions, of the cellulose fibrils and other components within the cell wall, revealing a striking bimodal angular distribution (see panel below) and a mysterious meshing bathing the fibers that gradually disappear at deeper depths of the cell wall.
+Such process allowed the high-resolution imaging, in near-native conditions, of the cellulose fibrils and other components within the cell wall.
+Combined with convolutional neural network based segmentation and data mining, I was able to describe how the plant cell lays out its successive cell wall layers over time.
+This work won the 3rd place poster-award at the Southern California Cryo-EM symposium 2020 and the postdoctoral work award of the Microscopy and Microanalysis conference in July 2021.
+It was published in Current biology (link to paper) and the protocol was published in Bioprotocol (link to paper).
+The protocol paper made the cover of the issue.

 The study of lipid droplet biogenesis in whole plant cells by cryo-ET